neurotech-berkeley/nmep_mood_hat/src/README.md

 # Phase 1: Connecting Headsets and Streaming Data

 ## Setting Up Your Environment

+To "submit" and push code for us and your peers to help with, you should push your code to a separate branch of the nmep_mood_hat remote repository.
+Have your full name in the branch name, as well as any additional information you wish (if you are making additional branches to temporarily test features).

 Instructions for installing miniconda can be found [here](https://docs.conda.io/projects/miniconda/en/latest/) We would recommend installing miniconda from the command line, which can be found at the bottom of the page.
 Once downloaded and initialized, open a command line interface to manage environments.
 We'll follow the instructions on [this page](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment).
 Environments can be used to manage different versions of packages/python without interfering with other projects.